dpc10ster/RJafrocTimes/index.md

 # Four repositories

-* This website describes four [repositories](https://github.com/dpc10ster) covering **observer performance and artificial intelligence systems modeling, analysis and validation**.
+* This website describes four [repositories](https://github.com/dpc10ster) addressing **observer performance and artificial intelligence systems modeling, analysis and validation**.
 Three of the repositories contain the source codes for online books.
 * The repositories are:
     + [`RJafroc`](https://dpc10ster.github.io/RJafroc/) is the `R` software package that provides the common thread on which the online books depend;
     + [`RJafrocQuickStart`](https://dpc10ster.github.io/RJafrocQuickStart) is an online book for those already somewhat familiar running Windows JAFROC.
 The obsolete Windows program has been replaced by `RJafroc`.
 This book dives into how to use `RJafroc` to analyze ROC or FROC datasets;